 Certain physical and mental aspects of performing the essential functions of the position include the following:

 · Ability to detect, discern, recognize, and perceive auditory and visual information within normal ranges;

 · Dexterity to read, write, type, operate office equipment such as a computer, printer, telephone, calculator, copier, fax machine, pencils, pens, and stapler;

 · Ability to remain in a stationary position 50% of the time.

 · Ability to lift and carry up to 25 pounds.

 Once hired, employees requiring reasonable accommodations to perform the essential functions of the position should contact Human Resources to engage in the interactive process to determine reasonable accommodations, if any.

 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.

-Generous vacation, sick leave, medical, dental, vision, life insurance and retirement coverage
+Competitive benefits package that includes generous vacation, sick leave, medical, dental, vision, life insurance, and retirement coverage.